telerik/winforms-docs/pageview/how-to/subscribing-to-radpageviewpage-events.md

 ---
 title: Subscribing to RadPageViewPage Events
 page_title: Subscribing to RadPageViewPage Events | RadPageView
-description: RadPageView is yet another great addition to the Progress&reg; Telerik&reg; UI for WinForms suite.
+description: RadPageView is yet another great addition to the Telerik UI for for WinForms suite.
 As the name implies, this control layouts pages of subcontrols in different views.
 slug: winforms/pageview/how-to/subscribing-to-radpageviewpage-events
 tags: subscribing,to,radpageviewpage,events
 published: True